kyma-project/community/concepts/modularization/modularization_overview.md

 ## 2. Module Manager

-The Module Manager installs and manages the Kyma components remotely, and synchronizes the installation in the SAP Kyma Runtime [TBC: Can we write this for OS??].
+The Module Manager installs and manages the Kyma components in a local or remote setup.
+For example, it remotely manages and synchronizes the installation in the SAP Kyma Runtime.
 The Module Manager retrieves the container image and processes the Kubernetes manifest by calling a rendering framework like Helm or Kustomize.
 Finally, it deploys the manifest in Kubernetes and monitors the outcome of the deployment.

 ## 3. Runtime Watcher